Thank you for protecting Lower Wolf Creek!

 • It contains diverse ecosystems including floodplain wetlands, riparian and dry forests, and grasslands.

 Keep reading to learn more about Lower Wolf Creek and what makes this land so special and critical to protect.
-Donate today to help us conserve this incredible natural area!
+We’ve reached our goal, but feel free to donate today to help us steward and manage this land.

-Working together, we can raise the remaining $200,000 needed to increase connectivity for wildlife in the Kootenays, while improving the resiliency of floodplain and benchland ecosystems.
+Working together, we can raises the funds needed to increase connectivity for wildlife in the Kootenays, while improving the resiliency of floodplain and benchland ecosystems.
+Donate to help us with ongoing stewardship and maintenance costs.

 Donate Today